 Background on Artemis Malekpour

 Artemis Malekpour is a partner in the litigation consulting firm of Malekpour & Ball.
-With a background in psychology and psychiatric research, she specializes in focus groups, case strategy, damages and jury selection.
-Artemis did her undergraduate work at the University of North Carolina at Chapel Hill, then earned a Master’s in Healthcare Administration from UNC’s School of Public Health and law degree with honors from Duke University.
+With a background in psychology and psychiatric research, she specializes in focus groups, case strategy, damages, and jury selection.
+Artemis did her undergraduate work at the University of North Carolina at Chapel Hill, then earned a Master’s in Healthcare Administration from UNC’s School of Public Health and a law degree with honors from Duke University.
 She has consulted on a wide variety of cases across the country, with a knack for identifying potential landmines, incorporating her knowledge from years of watching jury deliberations and talking with jurors.